Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 - **My partnership:** By sourcing custom hormone treatments from them, you avoid violating pharmacy compounding laws.
 -
-why this is necessary: Prescribing medication across state lines or diagnosing patients requires valid medical licenses and HIPAA-compliant platforms.
+why this is regulatory: Prescribing medication across state lines or diagnosing patients requires valid medical licenses and HIPAA-compliant platforms.

-By securing partnerships with 503A pharmacies, licensed telehealth
-providers, and CLIA-certified labs — and pursuing HIPAA-compliant
-infrastructure — KnowYou makes it harder for copycat brands to enter
-without similar groundwork.

 How to afford to doit:
 ### **1. Use Pay-Per-Use or Revenue-Sharing Models**

-- **no prepay or buy in bulk.** Instead, structure partnerships where I only pay when i make a sale.
+-**no prepay or buy in bulk.** Instead, structure partnerships where I only pay when i make a sale.

-- **Example:** Lab charges $90/test > I charge $200/test > $110 gross margin per kit.
+-**Example:** Lab charges $90/test > I charge $200/test > $110 gross margin per kit.

-- **Compounding pharmacy:** Only fills prescriptions as needed, means no inventory overhead.
+-**Compounding pharmacy:** Only fills prescriptions as needed, means no inventory overhead.